 - difficulty getting into or staying in fat-burning mode

-then you need to avoid all dairy products (except for butter and ghee), at least until you’ve reached your goal weight (= ideal body fat %), balanced your hormones, restored your insulin sensitivity, boosted your immune system, and minimized your levels of inflammation.
+then cutting back on dairy products (except for butter and ghee) can often help, at least until you’ve reached your goal weight (ie. ideal body fat %), restored your insulin sensitivity, and minimized your levels of inflammation.

 - Heavy whipping cream